chikamichi/jumoku/README.md

 Trees are just simple graphs, with specific constraints on edges (branches) and vertices (nodes/leaves) management.
 The average tree has one constraint: its nodes must be connected by exactly one path.

-Fortunately, a few ruby-powered graph libraries exist (and a ruby binding for the igraph C backend, but that'd be a burden). evergreen could make use of the most up-to-date project among those available, [Graphy](http://github.com/bruce/graphy "Graphy on Github"), as its backend.
-The library would hence be quite minimal: just another implementation of the `Graphy::Digraph` with appropriate constraints, packaged in a nice tree-oriented DSL (nodes, leaves, children, branches, and so on). *+*: Really straightforward, not much work to achieve, and fully-fledged.
+Fortunately, several ruby graph libraries exist (and even a ruby binding for the igraph C backend, but that'd be a burden to use). evergreen will make use of the most up-to-date project among those available, [Graphy](http://github.com/bruce/graphy "Graphy on Github"), using it as its backend.
+The library will hence be quite minimal: just another implementation of the `Graphy::Digraph` with appropriate constraints, packaged in a nice tree-oriented DSL (nodes, leaves, children, branches, and so on). *+*: Really straightforward, not much work to achieve, and fully-fledged.

 ## Examples

-What we really want is the simplest DSL possible:
+What we really want is the simplest DSL possible.
+Either:

     tree = Evergreen.tree

+or

+    class MyTree
+      include Evergreen::Tree
+    end
+    tree = MyTree.new

 `tree` is now a raw tree object shipping with defaults options:

-* no constraint on the branching number
+* no constraint for the branching number
 * nodes ain't need to be unique
-* it is a directed tree, from root to leaves
+* it is a directed tree, flowing from root to leaves

 What if we want to customize it a bit?